adaltas/node-csv/packages/csv-parse/README.md

 ## Usage

-Run `npm install csv` to install the full csv module or run `npm install csv-parse` if you are only interested by the CSV parser.
+Run `npm install csv` to install the full CSV module or run `npm install csv-parse` if you are only interested by the CSV parser.

 Use the callback and sync APIs for simplicity or the stream based API for scalability.